There is no language instinct

 Philip Lieberman (Lieberman et al. 1972) argued that the vocal tract of modern Man is significantly different from that of Neanderthal Man and the chimpanzee.
 The difference allows modern Man to produce a greater variety of speech sounds, though it is otherwise disadvantageous (it allows death by choking).
 Thus, again, it seemed that Man has a biological preadaptation for language.

-But John Ohala (1994) points out, first, that much of what Lieberman describes applies only to adult males, not to females or children; yet women and children also speak.
+But John Ohala (1994) pointed out, first, that much of what Lieberman describes applies only to adult males, not to females or children; yet women and children also speak.
 He further argues that explanations referring to language are redundant.
 The same anatomical feature makes men’s voices deep in pitch, which is advantageous for defence (many species recognize that deep notes come from big things).
 Similar developments, serving that same function, have occurred in distant species.
-In recent writing, Lieberman (2000) has withdrawn his earlier support for linguistic nativism, which gained many converts to that belief in its day.
+In later writing, Lieberman (2000) withdrew his earlier support for linguistic nativism, which gained many converts to that belief in its day.

 2.c Colour vocabulary

 A natural corollary of the idea that language structure is innate would be that the mind might impose conceptual categories, so that there would be more in common among the vocabularies of the world’s languages than could be explained by reference to the things to which words apply.

 Brent Berlin and Paul Kay (1969) impressed many readers by claiming to discover common structure in colour vocabularies.
 Physically, colour is a property determined by wavelength and other continuous parameters of light.
 It had long been notorious that colour words of different languages could not be neatly mapped onto one another.
 But Berlin and Kay claimed that there is a common system underlying this diversity.
 Although boundaries between colours vary from language to language, languages agree on the points in colour space which are “focal” (the “best” examples of different colour words); and these focal colours form a universal implicational hierarchy: